Industrial Robot Statistics

-Impulses will mainly come from the emerging markets and from the United States.
+Impetus will mainly come from Asia, particularly from China, and from North America.
 The automotive industry will continue to be the innovator for new technology.
-However, a cyclical decrease of investments of the automotive industry is likely to take place between 2014 and 2015.
-But in 2016 at the latest, investments in retooling of production sites for new car models will also push robot installations in the traditional markets.
 The growing global demand for electronic products, new products, and new production technologies are boosting investments in retooling of existing production processes and expanding production capacities of the electrical/electronics industry particularly in Asia.
-More details are provided in Table 1 and 2; figure 1 and 2.
+More details are provided in Table 4.1 and Figure 4.1.

 Based on the analysis of the robot density in various countries (see chapter 2.5), we can conclude that the potential for robot installations in the non-automotive industries is still tremendous, but it is also considerably high in the automotive industry among the emerging markets and in some traditional markets as well.
 This is mostly due to the necessary modernization and retooling that is needed in these markets.